abadrinath947/ProjectTFinalARMS/README.md

 * 'Problem 3 - Apache Spark Walkthrough' (45 minutes)
 * 'Task 4' (1.5 hours)

 The naming is such that the "problems" are far more guided with more skeleton code while "tasks" are more freeform with a few hints of what to try.
 The solutions for the tasks, especially task 1, are just one in many that work.
-As long as the student achieves the desired level of accuracy, any implementation is acceptable.
+As long as the student achieves the desired level of accuracy or effort, any implementation is acceptable.

 Finally, the quiz to check comprehension is located under the 'Quiz' directory.